mccalluc/concertina-helper/README.md

   --pull_at_start_of_measure_cost N
                         Penalize fingerings where a pull begins a measure;
                         Hitting the downbeat with a push can be more musical.
                         (default: 1)
+  --outer_fingers_cost N
+                        Penalize fingerings that use outer fingers of either hand instead of inner.
+This is useful as a tiebreaker.
+                        (default: 1)
   --show_all            Ignore cost options and just show all possible
                         fingerings (default: False)